TIBCOSoftware/snappydata/docs/howto/tableauconnect.md

 Use the following steps to connect Tableau to SnappyData using Thrift Server that is compatible with Apache HiveServer2.
 This is also fully compatible with Spark's Thrift.

 1. Check the [system requirements](/install/system_requirements.md), [download and install](/install.md) SnappyData, and then [start the SnappyData cluster](./start_snappy_cluster.md).
 Thrift server is enabled by default.
-2. Download and install **Tableau Desktop v2018.3.x** from the [Tableau Download page](https://www.tableau.com/support/releases/online/2018.3).
+2. Download and install **Tableau Desktop v2018.3.x or higher** from the [Tableau Download page](https://www.tableau.com/support/releases/online).
 You may also need to register your product.
 3. Open the Tableau Desktop application, on the left panel, from the **To A Server **section, select **Spark SQL connector** option.
 	![Tableau_desktop](../Images/LocateSparkSQL.png)
 3. In the **Spark SQL** configuration dialog box, enter the following details: